rengokantai/psreduxsaga_nt/README.md

-requires that call be used for functions|Call usage recommended but not required Cannot test application state againest expected values|Can test application state aginest expected values Outside APIs can be imported with no special considerations|Any outside APIs must be injected as dependencies
+requires that call be used for functions|Call usage recommended but not required Cannot test application state againest expected values|Can test application state aginest expected values Outside APIs can be imported with no special considerations|Any outside APIs must be injected as dependencies Tests are brief and simple to set up|Tests are complex and require preparation of mock store and PISs Test fails if yielded effects do not match expected values| Test fails if final application state foes not match expected values